 In Microsoft Access the error "Invalid Procedure Call or Argument" (sometimes followed by a "File Not Found" Error ) can have several possible causes.
-One or other of the remedies below will usually resolve this.
+One or other of the five remedies below will usually resolve this.

 These references may need updating when Access has just been upgraded or moved between machines running different versions of Microsoft Access.

 To see the libraries an Access project has referenced, open any code window (Ctrl+G), and choose Tools | References